 Pre-Application Meeting.

 Purpose.
-An informal pre-application meeting with the director is required prior to submitting a site development plan application.
+An informal pre-application meeting with the director is recommended prior to submitting a site development plan application.
+The pre-application meeting does not result in vesting of the pre-application or the application.
 The purposes of the pre-application meeting are to provide an opportunity for the parties to discuss:

 The application submittal, review, and approval process.